-The École Suisse Internationale in Paris will be closed for the following French national holidays:
+The École Suisse Internationale de Paris will be closed on the following French public holidays :

 General Conditions for individual registration